wordofwarning/wordofwarning.org/current/2023-haphazard/index.md

 Entry: free, no booking required (come and go as you please).<br>Times: Saturday 22 July 2023, Noon-3pm (turn up at any time).<br>Location: <a href="https://z-arts.org/home/your-visit-to-z-arts/getting-here" target="_blank">Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA<br>*NB* with artists located in multiple spaces, and some works having a short duration and/or repeating, you may not get a chance to see everything.

 #### Access
-Age Advisory: suitable for all ages (parental/guardian/carer discretion).<br>**Allergy Warnings: banana, latex (balloons).**<br>Content Warnings: use of flashing lights, lasers & haze; loud or sudden noise; some works may disturb; please click [here for more](/warnings).<br>Features: Live Art, performance, and participatory works with varied content.<br>*NB* takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some participatory.<br>Queries: please contact <a href="https://z-arts.org/home/your-visit-to-z-arts/access" target="_blank">Z-arts</a> on 0161 226 1912 or <mailto:boxoffice@z-arts.org>
+Age Advisory: suitable for all ages (parental/guardian/carer discretion).<br>**Allergy Warnings: banana, latex (balloons).**<br>Content Warnings: use of flashing lights, lasers & haze, loud or sudden noises; some works may disturb; please click [here](/warnings) for specific warnings.<br>Features: Live Art, performance, and participatory works with varied content.<br>*NB* takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some participatory.<br>Queries: please contact <a href="https://z-arts.org/home/your-visit-to-z-arts/access" target="_blank">Z-arts</a> on 0161 226 1912 or <mailto:boxoffice@z-arts.org>

 #### About
 [Haphazard](/hab/haphazard) is our frequent foray into 'all ages' Live Art, with intriguing images and offbeat oddities dotted around and about Hulme's historic <a href="https://www.z-arts.org/about-us" target="_blank">Z-arts</a> building.